guacsec/guac-docs/graphql.md

 ingested an SBOM that contains that link.
 In this case, only the `vault` SBOM was ingested which referenced both packages.

-Now let's explore two more packages, the `python` container image, and the `libsqlite3-dev` debian package.
-Run these queries and node the `id`s.
+Now let's explore two more packages: the `python` container image and the `libsqlite3-dev` debian package.
+Run these queries and node the `id`s:

 ```bash
 cat demo/queries.gql | gql-cli http://localhost:8080/query -o PkgQ7 | jq